survivejs/maintenance-book/manuscript/code-quality/03-typing.md

 # Typing

 A function interface is a contract and depending on the system, it gives you guarantees.
 JavaScript doesn't give any guarantees by default and you can pass anything to a function.
 Doing this may lead to a runtime error and crash your application.
-In a stricter system it would be more difficult, or even impossible, to do this.
+In a stricter system it's difficult, or even impossible, to do this.

 ## The Value of Typing

 A loose typing system, such as the one included in JavaScript, doesn't get in your way.
 But what if you know the types and want to communicate them?
-You could include rough checks by programming them but this cannot match proper type systems and tooling cannot use the information in any meaningful manner.
+You could include rough checks by programming them but this cannot match proper type systems and tooling cannot use the information in any meaningful way.

 Once you can communicate types on language level, you will get at least the following benefits: